-Use of Estimates-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of sales and costs of sales during the reporting period.
-The most significant of these estimates and assumptions for our company relate to contract revenue, profit and loss recognition, fair values of assets acquired and assumed in business combinations, market values for inventories reported at lower of cost or market, stock-based employee compensation expense, income taxes, accrued product warranty costs, and the recoverability, useful lives and valuation of recorded amounts of long-lived assets, identifiable intangible assets and goodwill.
+Use of Estimates-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of sales and costs of sales during the reporting period.
+The most significant of these estimates and assumptions for our company relate to contract revenue, profit and loss recognition, fair values of assets acquired and liabilities assumed in business combinations, values for inventories reported at lower of cost or net realizable value, stock-based compensation expense, income taxes, accrued warranty costs, and the recoverability, useful lives and valuation of recorded amounts of long-lived assets, identifiable intangible assets and goodwill.
 Changes in estimates are reflected in the periods during which they become known.
-Actual amounts will differ from these estimates and could differ materially.
+Actual amounts may differ from these estimates and could differ materially.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE THREE YEARS ENDED JUNE 30, 2018
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE THREE YEARS ENDED JUNE 30, 2019

-Cash Equivalents-We consider all highly liquid investments with maturities of approximately three months or less as of the acquisition date to be cash equivalents.
+Cash Equivalents-We consider all highly liquid investments with maturities of three months or less as of the acquisition date to be cash equivalents.

-Our cash and cash equivalents totaled \$84.8 million at June 30, 2018.
-The majority of this amount was held by our subsidiaries primarily in Mexico, United Kingdom, Malaysia, and Singapore, and to a lesser extent in India, Canada, Germany and China among others.
+Our cash and cash equivalents totaled \$96.3 million at June 30, 2019.
+These amounts were held primarily by our subsidiaries in Singapore, Mexico, the United Kingdom, Malaysia, and India and to a lesser extent in Canada, Albania, and Germany among others.
 We have cash holdings that exceed insured limits for financial institutions; however, we mitigate this risk by utilizing high credit quality financial institutions throughout the world.